-The Manchester Community Library takes user privacy seriously, and takes multiple measures to ensure that no one gains unauthorized access to user data.
-In the event that such a breach is discovered, the Library will immediately work to establish what data was affected, when, and how; will take steps to remove all unauthorized access from Library systems; will notify all library users whose personal data was affected by the breach; and will post a public notice of the breach.
-After all of these steps are completed, Library staff will complete a postmortem study of the breach event to decide what measures can be taken to prevent a recurrence of the event in the future, and will implement an action plan based on the postmortem's findings.
+The Manchester Community Library takes user privacy seriously and takes multiple measures to ensure no one gains unauthorized access to user data.
+If such a breach is discovered, the Library will immediately work to establish what data was affected, when, and how; will take steps to remove all unauthorized access from Library systems; will notify all library users whose personal data was affected by the breach; and will post a public notice of the breach.
+After all of these steps are completed, Library staff will review the breach event to decide what measures can be taken to prevent a recurrence of the event.